TheJoeCollins/code-interview/README.md

  yarn test
 ```

-This test is complete when either all tests pass or the alloted time is up
+This test is complete when either all tests pass or the allotted time is up

 ---